atolye15/checklist/checklists/newcomer-accounts-checklist.md

 - [ ] Invite to Abstract

 - [ ] Share awesome-atolye15 repo with the newcomer
 We have lots of tutorial accounts in this repo.
-Our colleague's open source projects are also listed here.
+Our colleagues' open source projects are also listed here.